 Lithium AA batteries are one of the most talked-about AA batteries.
 They differ in shape and form as compared to the usual buttoned top AA batteries.
 These usually operate at significantly high voltages.
 Considered to be a replacement for alkaline AA batteries, wherein batteries are required in the same size and format, these are specially designed lithium AA batteries for high-performance flashlights and cameras.
 As the constituent lithium can help pack more energy in the same space, these batteries may outlast any other battery under similar usage.
 Lithium AA batteries have –

-- Longer shelf life than the alkaline AA batteries
+- Longer shelf life, high performance, and power AA batteries

 - Higher capacity and lower weight than the alkaline AA batteries.